 Freelancers’ frustrations at being patronised were easy to find following a Twitter backlash, but this sarcastic response, reportedly via Graeme Snow-Matter (probably not his real name) – won national headlines, turning the tables on the advertiser.

 “Artists are looking for a well-stocked supermarket to voluntarily restock our kitchens.
 Gain particular experience in the food industry whilst satisfying our need to feed ourselves and live comfortably.
 Why not put your skills into action?”

 Sainsbury’s responded by admitting the Camden branch had made an error of judgement and that it was not company policy to hire volunteers.

-The mammoth American TV network Showtime picked the wrong designer to try to rip off in 2014.
+The mammoth American TV network Showtime picked the wrong designer to try to rip off.
 On the publicity trail for an upcoming blockbuster boxing match, they decided to approach freelance designer Dan Cassaro to graciously offer him some work for zero money.

 To be fair to Showtime, the prize of being flown to Vegas might well have tempted some freelancers, but this one was steadfast in his business ethics.